eandresleon/miRNA-mRNA_Integration/README.md

 ### **Integration**

-miARma-seq enables to explore miRNA-mRNA interactions using the miRGate query API [34] among genes and miRNAs differentially expressed to identify alterations in regulation patterns linked to phenotype.
-On the contrary, to include in the analysis all expressed genes and miRNAs, a threshold FDR value equal to 1 can be specified.
-All those interactions deposited in miRGate and constituted by miRNAs and genes of interest, are retrieved and stored in a file for later analysis.
+miARma-seq enables to explore miRNA-mRNA interactions using the [miRGate query API](https://www.ncbi.nlm.nih.gov/pubmed/28439836) among genes and miRNAs differentially expressed to identify alterations in regulation patterns linked to phenotype.
+All those interactions deposited in miRGate and constituted by miRNAs and genes of interest, are retrieved and stored in a file.
 In addition, a statistical correlation study is carried out for the subsequent integration of data.
 In this way, the correlation (Pearson or Spearman are available) between the expression values ​​of the deregulated genes and the miRNAs is calculated.
 As a final result, we obtain a curated dataset that contains differentially expressed genes and miRNAs with a predicted miRNA-mRNA regulatory interaction and, in addition, formed by two elements that undergo a change of expression level which exhibits an elevated statistical correlation.

 ## Results

-Resistant and non-resistance to cetuximab colon cancer transcriptome samples of both genes and miRNAs were analysed and a total of 368 genes and 29 miRNAs with statistically significant expression alteration were identified.
+Resistant and non-resistance to cetuximab colon cancer transcriptome samples of both genes and miRNAs were analysed.
+All results are store in the **output\_dir** that was selected in the ini files.
+For diferential expressed (DE) genes, please check the folders "miARma\_mRNA\_results/EdgeR\_results/", for miRNAs: "miARma\_miRNA\_results/EdgeR\_results/".
+In these folders you can find a pdf file with several figures (Figure 2 and 3 included in this webpage are obatined from this file) and a xls file with all diferentially expressed genes/miRNAs.
+In this xls files you can observe a total of 368 genes and 29 miRNAs with statistically significant expression alteration.
 Our results show 165 up-regulated and 203 downregulated genes (|log2FC|≥1 and FDR ≤0.01).
 In Figure 2a we show the five genes that exhibit the lowest (OLFM1, SERP2, CRABP1, DKK1 and ZNF608) and the five genes presenting the greater fold changes values (MIR100HG, DUSP4, XAF1, BHLHE41 and HS3ST5) while having minimum FDR scores.
 Figures 2b and 2c illustrate in detail the change of expression of the two most over-expressed and inhibited genes in our dataset.

 -------
 <p align="center">